quantifish/nzsf/README.md

 [![Build Status](https://travis-ci.org/NZRLIC/rlsd.svg?branch=master)](https://travis-ci.org/NZRLIC/rlsd)

 New Zealand Spatial Features (nzsf) is a package for plotting shapefiles.
+It can be installed from within R using:

+    library(devtools)
+    install_github("quantifish/nzsf")

 For example:

     library(nzsf)